-We live in a time in which the standard of success in business changes dramatically and become more dependent on the HR department success.
+We live in a time in which the standard of success in business changes dramatically and becomes more dependent on the HR department's success.
 Leaders are the most responsible for the success of any business.
 Therefore, one of the hardest things is to make the right decision when choosing the employees for such leadership roles.
-In order to facilitate the selection process, HR department depends on versatile tools, one of them is Assessment.
+In order to facilitate the selection process, the HR department depends on versatile tools, one of them is Assessment.

 What is potential?